3 min read

 • Support executive decision-making

-• Fulfill regulatory obligations
+• Fulfil regulatory obligations

 • Communicate performance to stakeholders